Digital-Business-Council/Billing-Business-Process/docs/eInvoicing/distributionpackage.md

    • **xsd** - containing the normative, annotated XSD Schemas (W3C, 2012).
 Loading the XML Document Schemas into an XML aware application will engage the various component libraries required; and

    • **xsdrt** - containing non-annotated XSD Schemas (W3C, 2012) that may be used for runtime validation.

-The directory also contains a compressed (ZIP) file of a directory named implementation-1.0 containing the same sub-directories listed above.
-This may be used for localised implementations.